-Egyptian Arabic, sometimes simply known as Masri, is the spoken variety of Arabic in Egypt and is probably the best recognised variant of colloquial Arabic, due to the widespread prevalence of Egyptian film and media.
+Egyptian Arabic, sometimes simply known as Masri, is the spoken variety of Arabic in Egypt and is probably the best recognised version of colloquial Arabic, due to the widespread prevalence of Egyptian film and media.
 It has influences from Coptic - the language in use in Egypt when Arabic arrived in the 7th Century - Turkish, English, French, Italian and Greek.
-The Cairo dialect is considered the prestige dialect and is what is taught on uTalk.Learn Arabic (Egyptian) with uTalk
+The Cairo dialect is considered the prestige dialect and is what is taught on uTalk.Learn Egyptian Arabic with uTalk

 The proverb 'old habits die hard' in Egypt is expressed as 'a belly dancer dies, but her waist is still moving'.